rclone/rclone/docs/content/bisync.md

 partially-written files on one side, which may be confused for real files on the next run.
 Note also that in the event of an abrupt interruption, a [lock file](#lock-file) will be left behind to block concurrent runs.
-You will need to delete it before you can proceed with the next run.
+You will need to delete it before you can proceed with the next run (or wait for it to expire on its own, if using `--max-lock`.)

 ## Limitations